 In 1885, Louis-Paul and César developed an in-house manufacturing system that created interchangeable components and the company began producing their own movements.
 Their first series-produced movement was the Labrador.
 The movement was technologically advanced for the time and produced a superb timekeeping result.
 In 1892 the brothers produced the world’s first minute repeating wristwatch.
 This watch had a slide at the 3 o’clock position that could be moved to trigger a striking mechanism that would chime the minutes and hours.
 Wristwatches at the time were unusual and seen as more of an accessory than a serious timepiece.
-However, this wristwatch, that had been made from a small pocket watch movement was extremely advanced for its time.
+However, this wristwatch, which had been made from a small pocket watch movement was extremely advanced for its time.

 19 ligne calibre

 In 1894, the company produced a new movement, the 19 ligne calibre.
 It was produced using revolutionary new methods and set new standards for watchmaking.
-It was the first movement to allow the combination of winding and setting the time via the crown.
+The 19 ligne was the first movement to allow the combination of winding and setting the time via the crown.
 It was also an extremely accurate movement that could be worked on by any watchmaker in the world without the need for modifying parts.
-The brothers christened the new movement ‘Omega’, a name which symbolises the successful completion of a significant project.
+The brothers christened the new movement ‘Omega’, a name that symbolises the successful completion of a significant project.
 The movement was extremely successful and popular with the public.
 Its success ensured that the future of watchmaking was to be with series-produced movements.

-After the ongoing success of the 19 ligne calibre, the company officially adopted the brand name of Omega in 1903.
+After the ongoing success of the 19 ligne calibre, the company officially adopted the brand name Omega in 1903.
 The company’s reputation grew due to the accurate timekeeping results of the 19 ligne calibre.
 In 1905, Omega served as the official timekeeper in a significant number of sporting events in Switzerland and across Europe.
 That reputation continues to the present day and Omega remains the official timekeeper of many modern sporting events.

 During the First World War, Omega watches were used by the British Royal Flying Corps as official timekeepers for their combat units.
 In the 1960s Omega watches were the choice of NASA for their moon missions.
 Omega has a long history in the horological world and is responsible for a number of significant innovations.